PrimoKu/camera-calibration-server/README.md

-# Stereo Camera Calibration Server
+# Camera Calibration Server

-This repository provides a Python-based server for performing stereo camera calibration using images sent over TCP.
-It's designed to be camera-agnostic, allowing users to calibrate any stereo camera setup by sending pairs of images to the dedicated server.
+This repository provides a Python-based server for performing camera calibration, supporting both single and stereo camera setups.
+Users can calibrate their camera systems by sending images to the server over TCP, making it adaptable for various camera configurations.

 ## Prerequisites